rkonoplev/dniester/README.md

 docker exec -it news-mysql mysql -uroot -proot -e "SELECT COUNT(*) FROM content;" dniester
 ```
 ### 🟢 Option B. Run the full stack (Spring Boot + MySQL)
-1. Ensure you have .env.dev in the project root with proper DB configs:
+**1. Ensure you have .env.dev in the project root with proper DB configs:**

 ```dotenv
 MYSQL_ROOT_PASSWORD=root